Neapolitan cuisine: Dishes of the rich

 With the Neapolitan ragù the most traditionally used pasta are the ziti, long macaroni, that are broken into shorter pieces by hand before cooking.
-The Neapolitan ragù is also used, together with fiordilatte, to dress the gnocchi alla sorrentina, then cooked in oven in a small single-portion clay pot (pignatiello).
+The Neapolitan ragù is also used, together with fior di latte, to dress the gnocchi alla sorrentina, then cooked in oven in a small single-portion clay pot (pignatiello).

-Seafood pasta dishes
+Seafood

-Spaghetti, linguine and paccheri match very well with fish and seafood.
-From this union come the dishes typical of important lunches or dinners (weddings, in particular).
+Spaghetti, linguine and paccheri are believed to pair very well with fish and seafood, and from this union come the dishes typical of important lunches or dinners (weddings, in particular).
 The most typical ones are: